Skip to content

 This command starts local web server and uses Playwright to take screenshots.

-If you plan to use it on CI, refer to Playwright documentation for details or consider LikeC4 GitHub Actions
+If you plan to use it in CI, refer to the Playwright documentation for details or consider LikeC4 GitHub Actions

 Terminal window